php-fig/fig-standards/proposed/PSR-Cache.md

 ### Pool

-The pool represents a collection of items in a caching system.
-The pool conceptually contains all of the items.
-When you want to get something out of the caching system, you use the Pool to create the Item object.
-A Pool can return one Item or many Items, and the pool can be used to clear all of the items in the cache.
+The Pool represents a collection of items in a caching system.
+The pool is a logical Repository of all items it contains.
+All cacheable items are retrieved from the Pool as an Item object, and all interaction with the whole universe of cached objects happens through the Pool.

 ### Items

-An item represents a single key/value pair inside of a caching system.
-It is associated with a "key" that can't be changed, and a value that can be set or retrieved.
-The status of the item (hit or miss) is relevant only to that particular item.
+An Item represents a single key/value pair within a Pool.
+The key is the primary unique identifier for an Item and MUST be immutable.
+The Value MAY be changed at any time.

 ## Interfaces